technozhantomz/LocalCoin-ui/app/help/en/accounts/membership.md

 and income from referrals.
 A Lifetime membership is associated with a certain one-time fee defined in this [schedule](/explorer/fees).

-## Annual Members

-If a lifetime membership is too much you can still get the same cashback for the next year by becoming an annual subscriber for a smaller one-time fee which lasts for only one year.

 ### Fee Division

 Every time an account you referred pays a transaction fee, that fee is divided among several different accounts.
 The network takes a cut, and the Lifetime Member who referred the account gets a cut.

-The *registrar* is the account that paid the transaction fee to register the account with the network.
-The registrar gets to decide how to divide the remaining fee between themselves and their own [affiliate](https://how.localcoin.is/en/latest/user_guide/accounts/referral.html).
+The registrar is the account that paid the transaction fee to register the account with the network.
+The registrar gets to decide how to divide the remaining fee between themselves and their own affiliate.

 ### Pending Fees

-[Fee](/explorer/fees) paid are only divided among the network, referrers, and registrars once every maintenance interval.
+Fees paid are only divided among the network, referrers, and registrars once every maintenance interval.

 ### Vesting Fees

 Most fees are made available immediately, but fees over the vesting threshold